Glossary & Lingo

 cryptosporidium

 A waterborne intestinal parasite that causes a disease called cryptosporidiosis in infected humans.
 Symptoms of the disease include diarrhea, cramps, and weight loss.
 Cryptosporidium contamination is found in most surface waters and some groundwaters.
 Commonly referred to as "crypto."
+Water treatment consisting of a 3-log reduction for Crypto and Giardia is required.

 direct filtration